Top 5 Best Kids Headphones in 2023

 These headsets come in lots of fun colors, so the girls got to pick out the color they wanted and it was easy to tell them apart.

 The volume control did not work with all platforms or devices and would jump from muted to the loudest setting when trying to adjust.

 The ear cushion covers for the headsets started to come off after prolonged use and there was no way to fix them.
 The cords also began to fall apart where they connect to the jack.

-These headphones are no longer available on Amazon and there is no date for them to return.
+These headphones are currently not available on Amazon and there is no date for them to return.

 3. Best Alternative Beginner Set of Kids Headphones

 Since the Amazon Basics are currently unavailable, this alternative has a lot of the same features, plus some, at a similar price point.